diba-sly/fake-news-detection-using-ensemble-classifier/README.md

 # Models:

-## Model 1:
-This model contains ensemble of NN models as first classifier.

 ## Model 4:
 This model contains ensemble of SVM, LSTM and PA as first classifier and then using stacking ensemble for inputs of MLP classifier.